pfertyk/blog/content/009-vim-for-sane-people.md

 endfunction
 ```

-The first line puts all the swap files created by Vim into one directory, therefore kkeeping your working directory clean.
+The first line puts all the swap files created by Vim into one central directory (you need to create it first), therefore keeping your working directories clean.

 Vim uses `.viminfo` file to store information from the previous editing session.
 Adding `%` option to `viminfo` keeps the list of last opened buffers.

 Another one of the most annoying things I discovered about Vim is that it didn't let me hide the buffer (e.g. by loading another one into the window) if the buffer was modified.
 It's the equivalent of a normal editor not letting you switch to another tab unless you save the current file.
-Setting the `hidden` flag fixed this issue (Vim still complained if I wanted to close it with unsaved modifications, but that's the behavior I wanted to keep).
+Setting the `hidden` flag fixed this issue (Vim still complained if I wanted to close the program with unsaved modifications, but that's the behavior I wanted to keep).

+The `Bd` command closes the current buffer (removes it from the buffer list) without closing the current window.
+I find that command to be very helpful.

 What comes next is my attempt to add project management to Vim.
 The `mksession` command creates a file with current session information.
 What exactly is stored in that file is defined by `sessionoptions`.
 I chose to store the empty windows, all of the buffers (not only the ones displayed in windows), current directory (very useful for file searching, which will be explained in a moment), size and position of the whole Vim window (useful for GVim), and the sizes of all open windows.
-That combination is sufficient for me to feel that I pick up the project where I left off.
+That combination is sufficient for me to feel that I pick the project up where I left off.

 To automate project management a bit, I created a function.
-It detects the `Project.vim` file in the current directory, and if it finds one, it overwrites it with current session settings.
-This function is run automatically when exiting Vim.
-So, to create a new project, you need to navigate to a directory with the project files and create a `Project.vim` file manually, thus declaring it a project:
+If it finds a file called  `Project.vim` in the current directory, it overwrites it with current session settings.
+This function is called automatically when exiting Vim.
+So, to create a new project, you need to navigate to a directory with your project's files and create a `Project.vim` file manually, thus declaring it a project:

 ```vim
 :cd /path/to/your/project
 :mksession Project.vim
 ```

-When you leave Vim, the project will be automatically saved.
+When you leave Vim, the project will be saved automatically.
 Next time you want to work on it again, all you have to do is import the project file and all your opened windows and files will be restored:

 ```vim
 :so /path/to/your/project/Project.vim